rohitishere1/rohitishere1.github.io/_posts/2014-04-13-tikona-quick-pay.md

 I use Tikona ISP for home use.
 And somehow, I find its bill payment process clumsy.
 Ironically they spend a good sum in sending reminders in form of sms and auto-tele-calls.

-Lets get to Bill Payment,
+Lets get to Bill Payment, we would try to demystify it today and make it quick ;)

 - 1: Go to url http://tikona.in/for-home/customer-support/tikona-care/quick-bill-pay/